 The ultimate getaway vacation is a pristine, private island resort 250 miles southwest of Mahe, the capital of the Seychelles, and a long ways from the African mainland.
-Needless to say, there's no WiFi and even cell service is sketchy, but with all that's available on this unspoiled dot in the middle Indian Ocean, what reason will you have to phone in for anything?
+Needless to say, there's no WiFi in the rooms and no cell service at all, but with everything that's available on this unspoiled dot in the middle Indian Ocean, what reason will you have to phone in for anything?
 Among many watersports and wildlife viewing opportunities, there are giant tortoises to meet, turtles to track, spinner dolphins to swim with, game fish to hook, saltwater fly fishing to try, and coral reefs to explore.
 (Alphonse is the only island in the Outer Islands to offer scuba diving.)
 Accommodations include 22 private bungalows and five suites, each air-conditioned and equipped with private bicycles, outdoors showers, and easy access to the remote island's ubiquitous white-sand beaches, which you'll be spending all of your sunsets on, if you're not on a catamaran drinking cocktails at sea.

 Not that you'd want to sit around checking emails when you have a sustainable sheep farm, an island full of Magellan penguins, and a 60-million-year-old petrified forest nearby, but at this former Patagonian seaweed settlement turned seaside eco lodge, you really don't have the choice.
 There's no cell phone service and electricity is only available in the evenings, during which time the WiFi offered in the lobby is spotty at best.
 The beautifully restored cabins, which used to house settlement workers and their families, don't have TVs either.
 All the better to help you focus on why you trekked down here in the first place — to revel in the natural beauty and biodiversity of the area's beaches, bluffs, and farmland.
 Part of Patagonia Austral Marine National Park and UNESCO's Patagonia Azul Biosphere Reserve, the grounds are teeming with wildlife — sea lions, rare birds, armadillos, and guanacos included — which guests can observe on a number of bike rides, treks, and tours organized in tandem with the day's weather conditions.